 In returning to campus last week to address the CA community during an entrepreneurship assembly, her message was quite different. “[In high school] I thought of all of these things as really opposing,” Sabine said.
-“If you leave with anything today – I want you to open your mind a tiny bit – and think about how you can blend all those things together.
+“If you leave with anything today, I want you to open your mind a tiny bit and think about how you can blend all those things together.
 Achieving positive impact in people’s lives can come in tons of forms.
-It can come through being a community organizer, it can come from marching in the streets …AND it can come from building and running great companies.”
+It can come through being a community organizer, it can come from marching in the streets … and it can come from building and running great companies.”

 In the end, Sabine encouraged students to seek a seat at the table.
 “There are lots of ways to have a huge impact on people’s lives, including in business.”
-She pointed to tremendous power and influence of large companies.
+She pointed to the tremendous power and influence of large companies.
 “If you were Rex Tillerson, what would you be doing?
 How different would our world be if you had that spot?
 He has had an enormous platform.
 I want to see you guys in those seats.
 I want to see myself in those seats.
 Because I know that when I am at the table I bring my whole self.
 There is a way to change the system by leading the system.”